BloomTech-Labs/asylum-rg-be-a/documentation/overview_and_index.md

 to its ideals.
 HRF is seeking a data search and visualization tool to provide the public with a user-friendly view into their large data set of asylum case decisions.
-Similar to [the TRAC database](https://trac.syr.edu/phptools/immigration/asylum/)— a popular existing tool, but with many limitations.
+The concept is similar to [the TRAC database](https://trac.syr.edu/phptools/immigration/asylum/)— a popular existing tool, but with a far more robust ability to select and filter data.

-This design document describes the HRF Asylum Report Generator backend, a new service that will allow users to view and filter decision data on multiple parameters, generate visualizations and download search results.
+This design document describes the HRF Asylum Report Generator backend, a new service that will allow users to view and filter decision data on multiple parameters, generate visualizations, and download search results.

 ## General Use Cases
 *For most up-to-date and detailed product requirements, please see Jira.
 This list is